 Santorini, a pearl in the necklace of the Greek islands, was formed due to volcanic activity in prehistoric times.
-Also, a huge eruption in the Late Bronze Age struck this area and created the myth of Atlantis.
 The latest indications of volcanic creativity are the two nearby islands – Palea and Nea Kameni.
-Dark rocks, blue sea, and the dazzling white houses – create an extremely photogenic tourist destination.
+Dark rocks, the blue sea, and the dazzling white houses – create a very photogenic tourist destination.

 The rich history of Santorini is evident in two archaeological sites – Akrotiri, revealing the remains of the ancient Thera, and the ancient Greek city of Mesa Vouno.
 In the island’s main village of Thira (Fira) you can find the Museum of Thera, as well as the Archaeological Museum, Folklore Museum… On a tour of the many island villages, you will find more than 250 religious buildings, built in a very creative and eclectic way, as most of the architecture on this beautiful island.

 Beaches – Black, White, and Red Sand and Glittering Black Stones

 On the south and southeast side of the island, there are many popular beaches and each one is unique in its way, and thanks to its volcanic origins there are interesting forms in the landscape, black, white, and red sand and glittering black stones – which leave no one indifferent.
 Beaches in the northern part of the island offer more privacy, since they are harder to spot from the main roads, and they were only recently discovered by tourists, mostly couples and families.